Scout Sunday Service Ideas

 Have you already scheduled your service date?

-Your pack or troop has most likely already scheduled Scout Sunday, but if not, keep in mind that the celebration can be honored on any Sunday in February.
-You can also check out the Scouts BSA Calendar of Religious Observances with all the important dates for 2022!
+Your pack or troop has most likely already scheduled Scout Sunday, but if not, remember that the celebration can be honored on any Sunday in February.
+You can also check out the Scouts BSA Calendar of Religious Observances with all the important dates!

 Will your pack or troop be presenting?